Chair election postponed due to prorogation

 The Committee has appointed Catherine McKinnell MP to serve as Interim Chair of the Treasury Committee until a new Chair has been elected.

 The election for the new Chair was expected to take place on Wednesday 11 September, but has been postponed now that Parliament has prorogued.
-The Speaker will announce the arrangements for the election when the House returns for the new session on 14 October.
+The Speaker will announce the arrangements for the election when the House returns.

 MPs who have already submitted nomination forms will need to re-submit them once nominations open again.